 Mott Community College is a public institution and receives federal financial aid; both Section 504 and The Americans with Disabilities Amendments Act apply.

-Disability Services does not determine attendance policies.
+The MCC Office of Disability Services does not determine attendance policies.
 Attendance policies are created by academic departments and faculty.
-Disability Services can provide verification that a student has a disability which may affect class attendance to faculty when making exceptions to their attendance policies.
-Please note that while faculty are within their rights to set attendance policies and excuse absences, excessive absences may have a negative impact on a student's financial aid status.
-Students concerned about their attendance should be referred to Disability Services to review their options.
+Federal law requires MCC to consider reasonable accommodations for attendance if needed to accommodate a student’s disability.
+The MCC Office of Disability Services can provide verification that a student has a disability which may impact the student’s class attendance.
+An attendance accommodation is not a blanket reason for the student to regularly miss class.
+While a student with a disability may have an attendance accommodation in place, excessive absences may have a negative impact on a student's financial aid status.
+Students concerned about their attendance should be referred to the MCC Office of Disability Services to discuss their options.

 Mott Community College has adopted a standard syllabus statement that is mandatory to include on all course syllabi.
 The inclusive of such a statement protects the College while also providing clear expectations to students with disabilities.
 The following is the standard syllabus statement - a word document containing this statement can be requested by emailing [email protected].